 So far the physical problems I have complained about have been blisters and a “broken” foot.
 I haven’t until now mentioned my lower back problem.
 Tonight it was so bad it made me question whether I will be able to make it to Santiago under my own steam.
 When I sit down I can’t get up without making a plan about how to do it without pain.
 The same planning goes on whenever I drop something.

-Without whining any more about my physical ailment, here is the bottom line: We decided to do what many pilgrims do and that is to courier our backpacks to our next destination.
+Without whining any more about my physical ailment, here is the bottom line: We are going to do what many pilgrims do and that is to courier our backpacks to our next destination.
 Done!
 The 3 Euros per bag is the best money ever spent given the circumstances.